Canon SX740 vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the SX740) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX740 and the K-1 II are recent models that feature in their makers' current product line-up.
+Both the SX740 and the K-1 II are recent models that are part of the current product line-up.
 The K-1 II replaced the earlier Pentax K-1, while the SX740 followed on from the Canon SX730 HS.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon SX740 better than the Pentax K-1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.